coreylowman/lacadia/design/MAGE.md

 Blasts targets in front of mage dealing medium damage, and applying soulburn to the targets

 ###### Soulburn
-Deals medium-high damage over short-medium time
+Deals medium-high damage over short-medium time, and transfers a percentage of the damage dealt back to the user as health